magis-nc/esri-webappbuilder-widget-eDraw/README.md

 - localStorage
     - dynamic saving on each drawing add/delete/update
     - on widget load : load drawings saved in local Storage
-- draws plus (from Larry Stout https://geonet.esri.com/people/Larry_Stout)
+- draws plus (initially from Larry Stout https://geonet.esri.com/people/Larry_Stout)
     - preview under mouse when adding text or point
     - for text, add font choice, font angle, bold, italic, placement and underline options.
 - checkbox to hide drawing's layer (and therefore widget UI)
 - add of Nautical unit
-- measure's refactoring with automatic update on element's update (or delete).
-Measure's can be indidualy disabled/enabled on any polygon/polyline graphic.
+- measure's for points/polylines/polygons with automatic update on element's update (or delete).
+Measure's can be indidualy disabled/enabled on any graphic.
 - defaults symbols can be specified in config's file

 ## configuration :